swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-1-run-a-simple-ml-experiment-with-jupyter-notebook.md

 ```

 This archive must be decompressed and its contents be moved in the `data`
-directory in the working directory of the experiment.
+directory in the working directory of the experiment:

 ```sh title="Execute the following command(s) in a terminal"
 # Extract the dataset